netgrif/petriflow/docs/tutorials/helloWorld.md

     <img src="_media/helloWorld/1.png">
 </p>

-Firstly add one place.
+First, add one place.
 This will be the starting point of the process.
 Now we need to add new “screen” on which we can interact with the process as a user.
 This is done via transition.

 <p align="center">
     <img src="_media/helloWorld/2.png">